osisoft/PI-Adapter/V1/Configuration/Health and diagnostics configuration.md

 ---
-uid: HealthAndDiagnosticsConfiguration
+uid: HealthEndpointConfiguration
 ---

-# Health and diagnostics configuration
+# Health endpoint configuration

-The following sections provide an overview on how to configure health endpoints to which health and diagnostics data can be sent.

-## Health

-Adapters produce various types of health data.
-You can use this information to ensure that your adapters are running properly and data is flowing to the configured OSIsoft OMF endpoints.
-This section provides information on how to configure your OSIsoft adapters so that this health data is produced and stored at a designated endpoint and what types of health data are available.
+This section provides information on how to configure your OSIsoft adapters so that health and diagnostics data is produced and stored at the designated health endpoint.

  For more information about adapter health, see [Adapter health](xref:AdapterHealth).

-### Configure health endpoint
+## Configure health endpoint

 A health endpoint designates an OSIsoft OMF endpoint where adapter health information should be sent.
 You can configure multiple health endpoints.